 In order to successful use a language, a learner must be able to both perceive and produce that language.
 How do perception and production systems interact with each other?
 How does this relationship change as a person learns a language?
 How can we account for dissociations between perception and production (i.e., cases where a learner can produce something they cannot perceive and vice versa)?
 How does training in one modality influence training in the other?
 (This work is funded by the National Science Foundation BCS 1734166)

-Variability in production
+Variability in production and perception

 Lexically conditioned phonetic variation